greg-raven/Uncommon-Sense/_posts/2023-06-16-who-can-endure-these-doctrines.md

 ---
-title: 'Who can endure these doctrines?'
+title: "Who can endure these doctrines?"
 layout: post
 categories:
 - individualism